-Victoria High is a wonderful school.
 For over 145 years Vic High has provided interesting and challenging opportunities for its students.
+We are excited to be back in the restored original Fernwood site for the 2024/25 school year.
 Vic High continues to offer a wide range of academic choices and an extensive range of electives including Technology, Fine Arts, Home Economics, Career Preparation and Apprenticeship opportunities, as well as English Language Learner courses and Physical Education.
-Our iconic building is being renovated.
-During this time, Vic High will operate out of two campuses.
-The majority of our programs will run out of the topaz campus located at 923 Topaz Ave.
-Our trades and technology programs will continue to run out of the Fairey tech wing at the Fernwood campus, located at 1260 Grant Street.
-We anticipate being able to offer the full complement of unique and reputable course offerings for which our school is known.

 Many thousands of Victorians have passed through this school and great traditions and accomplishments are a source of local pride.
 Our graduates have achieved distinction in every field of human endeavour.
 Perhaps, no other institution in the city is more broadly representative of our community.
 Victoria High School is a school that celebrates diversity, welcoming generations of new Canadians and supporting our vibrant International Student Program.

-Victoria High School presently enrolls about 700 students in grades 9 to 12.
+Victoria High School presently enrolls more than 800 students in grades 9 to 12.

-Victoria High School's motto: "Palma NonSine Pulvere" ("No Reward Without Effort")
+Victoria High School's motto: "Palma Non Sine Pulvere" ("No Reward Without Effort")